aizech/simple-membership-menu/readme.txt

 None

 == Changelog ==

+= 1.0.1 =
+- Tested and adapted for WordPress 6.x.

 = 1.0.0 =
 - Add group access restriction to menu items ( Appearance -> Menu ) following the roles created from the Simple Membership Panel.